emberjs/rfcs/text/0111-element-modifier.md

   },

   didRender() {
-    document.addEventListener(this.attrs.mouseover, this._logMouseover);
+    document.addEventListener(this.attrs.logEvent, this._logMouseover);
   },

   didUpdateAttrs(newAttrs, oldAttrs) {
-    document.removeEventListener(oldAttrs.mouseover, this._logMouseover);
+    document.removeEventListener(oldAttrs.logEvent, this._logMouseover);
   },

   willDestroyElement() {
-    document.removeEventListener(this.attrs.mouseover, this._logMouseover);
+    document.removeEventListener(this.attrs.logEvent, this._logMouseover);
   }

 });